thatiane-tomaz/IMDB_reviews_classification/README.md

 The classification was trained using the Random Forest model.
 This model consists of a group of Decision Trees, where each node is a word and the final result for a classification is the most frequent among the results of each Decision Tree.

-#### Model Training
+#### Results

-The results were analyzed usin the confusion matrix, accuracy, AUC score and ROC Curve.
+The Test dataset results were analyzed using the confusion matrix, accuracy, AUC score and ROC Curve.
 From these parameters it is possible to understand the relationship between true positives, false positives, true negatives and false negatives.